swiftlang/swift/docs/CppInteroperability/CppInteroperabilityManifesto.md

 While Swift structs are a bad match for non-movable C++ classes, Swift classes match semantics better.
 For example, instances of Swift classes, once allocated, stay at the same address until `deinit`.
-Instances of Swift clasess are always worked with indirectly, eliminating the need to move them around in memory.
+Instances of Swift classes are always worked with indirectly, eliminating the need to move them around in memory.

 Although user-defined Swift classes have a certain memory layout determined by